HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 Luckily, my friends and I built and ran a website that will answer (nearly) all your questions... _[SpaceCareers.uk](www.SpaceCareers.uk)_ It's currently maintained by the lovely people at _[UKSEDS](https://ukseds.org/)_

 _[SpaceCareers.uk](https://spacecareers.uk/)_ has everything you need to know on it.
 It's got a whole load of current jobs, events, and competitions, and a huge bank of 30 job profiles, 40 advice articles, and 75 interviews.
+There's probably more since I last checked.

 Do you have any Cornwall-specific advice?
 ==